Convoy S12 Flashlight Review

 Price

 The going price is $29.99.
-Buy yours at banggood!
+Buy yours at Banggood!
 Clicking that link helps me be able to post reviews just like this one!
 Buying helps even more!

 Short Review